wish1421/Microstructural-Analysis-of-Polymer-Properties/README.md

-# Microstructural-Analysis-of-Polymer-Properties
-Maintaining this repository to record my UGP work during Aug'25 - Nov'25 Below is a polished and concise README-style version that fits a GitHub repo.
-No personality tone added — just clean, professional writing.

----

-## UGP Project Summary – Hyperelastic Material Modelling
+## UGP Project Summary – Modeling and Simulation of Polymer Mechanical Properties

 This repository contains the work completed during the UGP for the semester.
 The project can be broadly divided into two components: